-The kickoff telecon for the Excavation and Construction Focus Group will be held on Friday, June 26.
+The kickoff telecon for the Excavation and Construction Focus Group was held on Friday, June 26, 2020.

 Dr. Athonu Chatterjee is a researcher in the space exploration sector of APL.
 His background is in mechanical engineering, materials processing, and modeling and simulation.
 His present activities at APL include laser-material interaction, spacecraft design,and lunar exploration.
 Prior to joining APL, he worked at the research centers of General Electric (GE) and Corning.
 There he worked on new product and process development for diverse applications such as high-temperature ceramics matric composites (CMC) for aircraft engines, turbine blade manufacturing processes, solid-oxide fuel cells (SOFC), micro-reactors, etc. He obtained his Ph.D. in mechanical engineering from Stony Brook University, NY.